 Spring is here and the Harvest of the Month is Broccoli!
 Broccoli grows so well on Whidbey Island and Farmer Kylie grows amazing broccoli on the school farm.
 Kids get to enjoy it on the salad bar at lunch.
 They get to munch on broccoli and broccoli raab on the farm eating garden nibbles.
 Yum!

 Fall is in full swing and November Harvest of the Month is carrots!
 Students got to eat local carrots from the school garden as well as area farms.
 They were asked to compare carrots from the garden, from farms, and from the store and describe their experience.
 Kids had a lot of fun in the cafeteria with the activity!

 Cooking Class with Coupeville Veggies

-Mr. Z and Miss Casey have been helping our students learn all about produce that is grown right here on Whidbey Island.
-They've used carrots donated from Prairie Bottom Farm to make recipes like carrot apple slaw, spiced carrot mini muffins, and carrot top pesto.
+Mr. Z and Farmer Hannah have been helping our students learn all about produce that is grown right here on Whidbey Island.
+They've used produce donated from local farms to make delicious recipes from cultures around the world.
 Stay tuned to hear about what produce and fun recipes they come up with next!

 Kindergarten Carrot Harvest

 The Kindergarten classes have gotten their first tastes of the garden recently.
 Included in the taste fest was carrots and last week - kale!
 We're loving the enthusiasm and energy that is unmatched by this age group!
 Prior to venturing out into the garden, Mr Z. reviewed the rules of the garden during indoor class time: be kind, be safe, and listen.

 While it might seem like we only have a garden at the elementary - that's not true!
 We have garden space at the Middle/High school campus too.
 That's where our Winter Work Party took place and did they ever get work done!
 Visit our facebook page to see more pictures (link at top of this page).

 Kindergarten Snap Pea Planting